 Wetland Delineation is a process that requires an adequate knowledge of the hydrologic, soil and plant characteristics of wetlands to determine which parts of the landscape are wetlands and how to define their boundaries.
-In this course our instructors provide thorough training in the protocols covered in the 1987 Corps of Engineers Wetlands Delineation Manual and its Regional Supplements.
+In this course our instructors provide thorough training in the protocols covered in the 1987 US Army Corps of Engineers Wetlands Delineation Manual and its Regional Supplements.
 These protocols can be used to identify areas that possess the appropriate combination of wetland hydrology, hydric soils, and wetland plant communities to be considered jurisdictional wetlands.

 * This course is certified by the Society of Wetland Scientists Professional Certification Program.